 Many think that probate applies only if you have a will.
 Wrong!
 Your estate will be probated whether or not you have a will; this is the mechanism by which your estate is administered through the legal system after you die.

 A guardianship is a legal relationship created when a person named in a will or assigned by the court to take care of minor children or incapacitated adults.

-To become a guardian, you agree to take full resposibility for a ward's personal and financial well being.
-Our staff can help you determine when a guardianship is warrented and what will be required
+To become a guardian, you agree to take full responsibility for a ward's personal and financial well being.
+Our staff can help you determine when a guardianship is warranted and what will be required.

 Professional continuing education is a learning activity characterized by the issuance of a continuing education units (CEU) for the purpose of documenting attendance at a designated seminar or course of instruction.